odrevet/music-box-tune-tracker/readme.md

 * Space: add/remove a note at cursor
 * p: play/stop
 * t: play the tone at cursor
-* c: play the column of tones at cursor
+* r: play the column of tones at cursor
 * s: save
 * l: load
 * x: export to .mid